You and your spouse were a team. And worked hard throughout your marriage to get to where you are financially.

 What does this example have to do with community property division in divorce?

 Whether you’re dividing community property and debts in a divorce or the use of a classic car, fair is subjective.
+Not only that, but your definition of fair might vary from issue-to-issue.

 For example, you might think a 50-50 split of your joint savings account is fair because you and your spouse each worked to earn that money equally.

 But what if your spouse decided the two of you would become the next Chip and Joanna Gaines?
 And without your knowing, bought a pick-up truck, power tools, paint, plaster, drywall, lumber, and other assorted equipment, and in the process, accumulated some significant debt.
+In this case, you'd probably want them to take on that liability separately as you have no interest in becoming the next HGTV real estate sensation.

 Hopefully, you’re starting to understand one of the many challenges surrounding community property.